npms-io/npms-analyzer/README.md

 There's a separate document that explains the setup procedure, you may read it [here](./docs/setup.md).

+## Deploys

+There's a separate document that explains the setup procedure, you may read it [here](./docs/deploys.md).

 ## Tests

 Before running the tests, you must have read through the setup guide.